China stocks shine in first week of 2023 on economic recovery hopes

-SHANGHAI, Dec 29 (Reuters) - China stocks were set to log a five-day winning streak on Friday as investors hope the economy will soon emerge from COVID woes and see a robust recovery.
+SHANGHAI, Jan 6 (Reuters) - China stocks logged a five-day winning streak on Friday on investors' expectations that the economy would soon emerge from its COVID woes and stage a robust recovery in 2023.

-** Hong Kong's Hang Seng Index .HSI and the Hang Seng China Enterprises Index .HSCE rose 0.5% and 0.7%, respectively.
+** Hong Kong's Hang Seng Index .HSI and the Hang Seng China Enterprises Index .HSCEslipped 0.3% and 0.4%, respectively, after rising in the previous four sessions.

-** For the week, the CSI 300 Index has gained 3.2% so far, while the Hang Seng benchmark has added 7% to reach a six-month high.
+** For the week, the CSI 300 Index gained 2.8%, while the Hang Seng benchmark advanced 6.1% to touch a six-month high.

 ** Other Asian equities also gained, while the dollar hovered near a one-month high as investors braced for crucial U.S. jobs data later in the day that should provide clues on how aggressive the Federal Reserve will be in tightening policy.